 Inverter generators are best for safer, quieter power for smaller electronics and appliances.

 Solar generators convert the sun’s energy into electricity.
-Unlike petrol and diesel, solar-powered generators don’t release any carbon monoxide or pollutants that harm the environment.
+Unlike gas and diesel, solar-powered generators don’t release any carbon monoxide or pollutants that harm the environment.
 That also means you can use them indoors without any issues.

 Solar-powered generators work by using photovoltaic solar panels to capture sunlight and create electricity.
 An inverter converts the direct current into alternating current to recharge the portable power station or solar battery.
 Users plug into the portable power station to run their electronics and appliances.

 Solar generators come in various sizes and power outputs to meet your needs.
-For example, EcoFlow DELTA Solar Generators have higher-capacity batteries suited for off-grid living, motorhomes, or tiny houses.
+For example, EcoFlow DELTA Solar Generators have higher-capacity batteries suited for off-grid living, RVs, or tiny houses.
 The DELTA Pro has a starting capacity of 3.6 kWh, enough to power refrigerators, washers, and other household appliances.

 Compact units like the EcoFlow River 2 solar generators have a lower battery capacity and a more compact, portable design.
 They are best for camping, hiking, and other outdoor recreational travel.